|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 details of how they met their final demise in the Lagoon of Truk.

 The book has many audiences, firstly any veterans of the Operation Hailstone February 1944 air strikes.
-Als, anyone interested in Pacific WWII history and military archeology of the Truk Lagoon.
-And, of course divers, whwill appreciate Bailey's background as a SCUBA diver and even diving notes for those whthemselves intend tdive the lagoon.
-If you are not any of the above, still consider this book as you are guaranteed tbecome interested!
-Get this book while it is still in print!
+Also, anyone interested in Pacific War, World War II history and the military archeology of the Truk.
+And, of course any SCUBA divers will appreciate Bailey's detailed dive notes for those who intend to dive Truk Lagoon themselves.

 Review by Justin Taylan